electronpass/libelectronpass-cpp/Data Definitions.md

 ```

+Timestamp is a unix timestamp.
+It is set to the time when the wallet was saved.
+Merge of 2 wallets then takes the newer one.

 Items is array of passwords that user has stored.
-Each item has a ```name``` field which is a display name for the field.
+Each item has a ```name``` field which is a display name for the field and an ```id``` property which is an unique id for the item.
 It also has a ```fields``` attribute which is an array of fields for the entry.
 Each field has 3 properties:

 - ```name``` represents a display name, that is shown to the user
 - ```type``` represents a field type.
 Types are explained in the next section of this document